 - 12g corn starch

 - Preheat the oven to 350°f / 180°c.
 Grease three 6” cake pans, and line with parchment paper rounds.

 - In a large bowl, whisk together the sugar, flour, cornmeal, salt, baking powder, and baking soda.
-In a medium bowl, whisk together the Filippo Berio California Extra Virgin Olive Oil, whole milk, eggs, and lemon zest.
+In a medium bowl, whisk together the Filippo Berio California Extra Virgin Olive Oil, whole milk, eggs, vanilla bean paste, and lemon zest.